Fanny-Oliver/riders-tracking-analysis/README.md

 tracking_df$existing <- point.in.polygon(tracking_df$longitude, tracking_df$latitude, ghana$long, ghana$lat)
 ```

-Then, I created a dataframe to show pnly the data that is within the boundary of the country. i created another dataframe because i still wanted to preserve the original df.
+Then, I created a dataframe to show only the data that is within the boundary of the country. i created another dataframe because i still wanted to preserve the original df.

 ```
 #create a new data frame of the cordinates that are indeed in Ghana